datacamp-content-public/courses-building-and-optimizing-triggers-in-sql-server/slides/chapter_1_4ac6d7e2ecae5b05febe9a86521c1950.md

 `@script`
-Assume we have two tables; One named 'Student'has the records of student names, their cities and major ids.
+Assume we have two tables; One named 'Student'has the records of the students' names, their cities and major ids.

 ---